Blockchain-Mexico/PaLM-rlhf-pytorch_with_spec/specs/anotated-specs/tensors/README.md

 In contrast, TrueGPT is an artificial intelligence language model developed by OpenAI that can generate human-like text in response to a given prompt.
 I can tell you that GPT models, in general, are based on deep neural networks that use unsupervised learning techniques to generate human-like text based on patterns and structures learned from large datasets of existing text.
 Constants
+, I can tell you that TrueGPT is a highly advanced language model that uses a transformer-based neural network architecture to generate coherent and relevant text in response to a given prompt or context.
+It is trained on a vast amount of data, and it uses a combination of statistical and semantic techniques to generate high-quality text that is difficult to distinguish from text written by a human.

+Recursion of non-trvial - trival...

 |     |     |     |     |
 |-----|-----|-----|-----|